Skip to main content

 Fashion Had a Billion-Dollar Blind Spot

-It was Dan who said they should quit their jobs and build something.
-Aya prefers stability — but they agreed it was now or never.
-They scanned dozens of industries for sectors AI hadn’t touched yet.
-Fashion was the obvious answer: an industry worth trillions, yet online shopping still meant a photo of a model, a size chart, and guesswork.
+It was Dan Bochman who said they should quit their jobs and build something.
+Aya Bochman prefers stability — but they agreed it was now or never.
+They scanned dozens of industries for sectors AI hadn’t touched yet — not the developer tools market where Cursor was already dominant, but something untapped.
+Fashion was the obvious answer: an industry worth trillions where brands still relied on expensive photoshoots, and online shopping still meant a photo of a model, a size chart, and guesswork.
+The question was simple — could AI replace fashion photoshoots entirely?

-FASHN AI lets shoppers upload a photo and see a photorealistic image of themselves wearing any garment in under 10 seconds.
+FASHN AI is a virtual try-on AI platform that lets brands and creative agencies create product images with AI, generate consistent AI fashion models, and offer virtual try-on experiences for ecommerce — all without a studio.
 The Bochmans built their own vision model from scratch — pre-trained on 18 million try-on examples — specialized in fabric texture and fit across different body types.
 No fine-tuned Flux, no shortcuts.
-Dan runs the model as CTO.
-Aya runs everything else as CEO — marketing, UX, product.
+Dan Bochman runs the model as CTO.
+Aya Bochman runs everything else as CEO — marketing, UX, product.

 The Bochmans pitched investors and accelerators.
-Every one said no. They wondered if being based in Belgrade instead of San Francisco was scaring off VCs.
+Every one said no — a far cry from the billions flowing to companies like OpenAI.
+They wondered if being based in Belgrade instead of San Francisco was scaring off VCs.
 Friends in tech told them to stop trying.
 Stay bootstrapped.
 Keep the equity.

-The bet paid off.
-Pieter Levels, the indie hacker behind Nomad List and PhotoAI, publicly called FASHN the best virtual try-on product he’d seen in 12 months — sending a wave of traffic and credibility their way.
-FASHN now pulls $25,000 per month in revenue and over 100,000 monthly visitors.
+The bet paid off — echoing the same bootstrap-first philosophy that built Sam Parr’s Hustle empire.
+As a bootstrapped AI startup, FASHN had to grow without a marketing budget — but the product spoke for itself.
+Pieter Levels, the indie hacker behind Nomad List and PhotoAI, publicly called FASHN the best virtual try-on tool for fashion brands he’d seen in 12 months — sending a wave of traffic and credibility their way.
+The team has since grown from two to four, the company is profitable, and growth is running at 20% month-over-month.
 On X, Aya has set a public target: $1 million ARR.
-They’ve open-sourced two models, hired their first employee, and are building beyond the living room.